-Obviously, prices and the actual menu may change from time to time so Check for the most up to date the Menu here.
+Obviously, prices and the actual menu may change from time to time so check for the most up-to-date Menu here.

 Service was impeccable.
 We think we had at least 4 or 5 servers and any want and need were resolved almost immediately often before we were aware we needed it.
 The service was swift but not rushed.
 Really we couldn’t ask for more.

-Honestly, despite costing $32 per person, we were not expecting too much form the food.
-This is more about the experience than then actual culinary excellence, however, we were pleasantly surprised!
+Honestly, despite costing $32 per person, we were not expecting too much from the food.
+This is more about the experience than the actual culinary excellence, however, we were pleasantly surprised!

-Both were good, however the bagel was a little too thin and crispy for my liking but the Salmon was excellent and fairly plentiful and the horseradish creme fresh was beautiful.
-The Avocado on Toast despite being fantastically presented was just avocado on taost.
-Which is no bad thing really, but the funky toppings did little to add to the taste, and all you are left with is taost and avacado.
-This is fine but at $32, mayne we expected the impossible.
+Both were good, however, the bagel was a little too thin and crispy for my liking but the Salmon was excellent and fairly plentiful and the horseradish creme fresh was beautiful.
+The Avocado on Toast despite being fantastically presented was just avocado on toast.
+This is no bad thing really, but the funky toppings did little to add to the taste, and all you are left with is toast and avocado.
+This is fine but at $32, maybe we expected the impossible.
 Still, we both enjoyed our dishes.